gsoft-inc/wl-domain-event-propagation/README.md

 ### Limitations

 For now, librairies has the following limitations :
-- There is no support to reveive Cloud Events using push delivery
+- Receiving Cloud Events using push delivery
-- Using Event grid events is not possible with Namespace Topics (Microsoft limitation)
+- Using Event Grid events with Namespace Topics (Microsoft limitation)
-- Publishing events (either cloud or event grid) to more than one Topic is not supported
-- When publishing a Cloud event there is no support for
-  - AppInsight
+- Publishing either Cloud or Event Grid events to multiple topics
+- Application Insights telemetry for Cloud Event publishing
-  - Tracing
+- Tracing for Cloud Event publishing
-- No IPublishingDomainEventBehavior have been implemented for pull delivery
+- `IPublishingDomainEventBehavior` behaviors for pull delivery

 ### Publish domain events